Ilovegym66/Ilovegym66/README.md

 ---

-## 📫 Kontakt
+## 📫 Contact

-- 💡 Fragen gerne direkt über Issues in den jeweiligen Repos
+- 💡 Questions welcome via issues in the respective repos
-- 💬 Austausch zu Homelab / ioBroker / Proxmox / UniFi jederzeit willkommen
+- 💬 Happy to talk about homelabs / ioBroker / Proxmox / UniFi anytime